Help & Documentation

 Other typesRelationship type only

-Available actions are the same as entity field differences: Use SG, Use XPM, Merge Fields, or Skip.
+Available actions are the same as entity field differences: Keep SG values, Use XPM values, Merge fields, or Ignore this round.

 Relationship Matching